 While Shakara's story is one of blatant racism and abuse of power, Samantha Grant's experience at Aritzia － and the ensuing events online － is more insidious.
 After complaining to the Aritzia head office about their racist employee and receiving no response, Samantha took her story public.
 It aired on the nightly news last week, and all of a sudden the hate started pouring in.
 A shocking number of people thought she had fabricated the story.
 They claimed she doesn't look Black and therefore the whole situation couldn't have happened.
 They thought she was simply looking for attention, seeking her fifteen minutes of fame.
 Of the readers/viewers who did believe her story, many felt she was making a big deal out of nothing.
 The comments section of the article is appalling in its inhumanity.

-Of course it's hard to give any credibility to someone who leaves a comment under the name "Zits" or "oj1234", but there are real people behind those statements of raw, unrefined ignorance.
+Of course it's hard to take anyone commenting under the name "Zits" or "oj1234" seriously, but there are real people behind those statements of raw, unrefined ignorance.